Program Specialist (NSFP Office Staff) - NOW HIRING

 Specifically, individuals will assist in facilitating:

-- Selection and training of the NSP program staff.
+- Recruitment, selection, and training of the NSFP staff.

 - Facilitate the invitation, registration, and check-in processes for department programs.